-Dolphins do swim upside down but not all species of dolphin practice this behavior.
-The Commerson’s dolphin is a species of dolphin which can often be seen swimming upside down.
+Dolphins do swim upside down, but not all species of dolphins practice this behavior.
+The Commerson’s dolphin is a species of dolphin that can often be seen swimming upside down.

 Swimming in this unusual position gives the dolphins the advantage of swimming up on prey from below, trapping their prey between themselves and the surface of the water.

 The Commerson’s dolphin ability to swim upside down gives them clear visibility of their prey.

 Why do Dolphins Swim Alone?

 It is rare to see dolphins alone, as they often travel in the company of others in large pods.
 However, on some occasions, dolphins do swim alone when traveling or migrating.